-She graduated in Fine Art from GMIT Mayo Campus with a distinction at ordinary level in 2013 and with a first class honours degree in 2019.
-She was awarded the Academic Achievement Award and Ballinglen Arts Foundation Student Bursary, which included a residency in February 2020 followed by a solo exhibition in August 2021 at Ballinglen Gallery.
+She graduated in Fine Art from ATU Mayo Campus with a distinction in 2013 and with a first class honours degree in 2019.
+She was awarded the Academic Achievement Award and Ballinglen Arts Foundation Student Bursary, which included a residency in February 2020.

 A solo exhibition on peatlands ‘not yet saved’ was held at Ballinglen Gallery in August 2021.
 She also had a solo exhibition on inequality ‘Picture Inequality: Challenge to Indifference‘ at the Custom House Studios & Gallery in Westport in 2013.
 Mixed media paintings and sculptural installations on mental health were shown in ‘Off the Wall’ at ATU Mayo Campus in 2015, and works on homelessness were exhibited in ‘The State We’re In‘ at the MART Gallery Dublin in 2016.

 Individual paintings have been selected for curated group shows including the RDS Student Art Awards 2012; RHA Annual Exhibition 2012 and 2018; Claremorris Open Exhibition 2014; Lonely Planet at The Luan 2015; Mayo God Helps Us at Claremorris Gallery in 2015; Mayo Day 2018 and 2019; Leitrim Sculpture Centre Summer Show 2018; Cairde Visual Arts at The Model, Sligo 2018; Mayo Artists Show 2021, 2017, 2015, 2013.